 By Guy Burgess and Heidi Burgess

 As we have been repeatedly reminded, the COVID-19 pandemic is fraught with irreducible uncertainties.
 (See, for example, excellent articles on the subject by Thompson and Warzel.)
-It is clear that our ability to successfully make it through the pandemic will, in large part, depend on how well we understand and are able to work within the constraints posed by these uncertainties.
-This essay highlights some of the general principles that, over the years, we clarify who is "we"? have found to be most useful in thinking about such issues.
+It is clear that our ability to successfully make it through the pandemic will, in large part, depend on how well people understand and are able to work within the constraints posed by these uncertainties.
+This essay highlights some of the general principles that, over the years, we have found to be most useful in thinking about such issues.

 The Distinction between Risk and Uncertainty